Necessity (criminal law): Switzerland

 In two separate cases in 2020, climate activists were not convicted of trespassing and damaging property after holding unauthorized demonstrations in Crédit Suisse branches due to pleading a necessity defense in the face of a climate emergency.

-Taiwan (Republic of China)
+Taiwan

 Necessity is a possible defense per the Criminal Code and the Administrative Penalty Act.

 United States

 Necessity as a defense to criminal acts conducted to meet political ends was rejected in the case of United States v.
 Schoon.
-In that case, 30 people, including appellants, gained admittance to the IRS office in Tucson, where they chanted "keep America's tax dollars out of El Salvador," splashed simulated blood on the counters, walls, and carpeting, and generally obstructed the office's operation.
+In that case, 30 people, including appellants, gained admittance to the IRS office in Tucson, where they chanted "keep America's tax dollars out of El Salvador", splashed simulated blood on the counters, walls, and carpeting, and generally obstructed the office's operation.
 The court ruled that the elements of necessity did not exist in this case.

 In specific states

+Several states have established legal positions on the necessity defense, including Kansas, New York and Vermont.

+The Kansas Supreme Court has ruled that the necessity defense may not be used when the harm the defendant claims to be avoiding through his actions was legal, while the action undertaken to prevent it was illegal.
+This question became an issue in the 2010 trial of Scott Roeder for the assassination of notorious late-term abortion provider George Tiller.
+Judge Warren Wilbert refused to allow the defense to present a plea of necessity, but did allow them to present a case for voluntary manslaughter on the grounds that the defendant sincerely believed that he was committing a smaller crime to prevent a greater evil.

 The Winooski 44 case in Vermont resulted in activists being acquitted of charges after using a necessity defense.

 In religious law

+Judaism

 In Judaism, the principle of pikuach nefesh allows any law to be broken to save a life, except laws against murder, adultery/incest and blasphemy/idolatry.